dragonwocky/obsidian-material-ocean/README.md

 - Tables now expand to the full width of the page.
 - Line heights and element margins/padding/positioning have been adjusted to handle layout inconsistencies and off-centre elements.
-- Code blocks are now horizontally scrollable and code is no longer wrapped onto the next line.
+- Code will scroll horizontally instead of wrapping onto the next line.

-  > _Note: in reading mode, this applies to full code blocks.
-In source mode, only individual lines are horizontally scrollable due to architectural limitations of the editor._
+  In reading mode, whole blocks can be scrolled.
+In source mode, lines are instead individually scrollable due to architectural limitations.
 - The default window minimize/maximise/close icons have been replaced with icons from the [Feather Icons](https://feathericons.com/) set, to match the smoother designs of the other in-app icons.